windicss/docs/features/analyzer.md

 const report = rawReport as AnalysisReport
 ```

-### Programmatic Use?
+### Can I use Windi CSS programmatically?

-Yes.
-Just like a normal Node package:
+Yes, just like a normal Node package:

 ```ts
 import { startServer } from 'windicss-analysis'